 - January ‘19 to May ‘19 – Moorfields: Improving the footways and introducing new trees to enhance the area and the entrance into Moorfields Station.

-- March ‘19 to May ‘19 – City Bus Hub: Creating a new bus layover in Old Haymarket for buses leaving Queen Square station taking 750,000 dead miles off the road and 2,000 tonnes of CO2 out of the atmosphere.
+- March ‘19 to May ‘19 – City Bus Hub: Creating a new bus layover in Old Haymarket for buses leaving Queen Square station.
+With rerouted services this will annually cut 900,000km of journeys and take 2,000 tonnes of CO2 out of the atmosphere.

 - April ‘19 to September ‘19 – Brownlow Hill: Creating a new cycle link with Lime Street, and improved public areas that create a place for enjoying and accessing the Knowledge Quarter.

 - June ‘19 to November ‘19 – Tithebarn Street: Includes creation of new cycleway to enhance links with Lime Street and the waterfront.

 - July ‘19 to November ‘19 – City Coach Park: On Riverside Drive – a dedicated facility with provision to accommodate 30 vehicles.